qinshuai/vuejs-interview-questions/README.zh-cn.md

 简体中文 | [English](./README.md)
 # vuejs-interview-questions
-List of 300 VueJS Interview Questions
+List of 300 VueJS 面试问题

 > Click :star:if you like the project.
 Pull Requests are highly appreciated.
 Follow me [@SudheerJonna](https://twitter.com/SudheerJonna) for technical updates.